 Unfortunately, some bosses don’t take responsibility for their mistakes.
 They blame their team and complain that junior employees didn’t work hard enough.
 They may even single out one person to take all the blame so they don’t get in trouble.
 A Harvard Business Review study found that some bosses, called “bully bosses,” do this often, assigning blame to employees for failures but hogging the credit themselves.

-So if you’ve got a boss that owns up to their mistakes, you’ve got more career success than a lot of people.
+One of the signs you are respected at work is when your boss doesn’t blame it on you.
 Bosses like that tend to have more integrity than bosses who blame their employees, and that means you can feel more confident they will give credit where it’s due and not blame people for their mistakes.
 This leads to a happier workplace.
 For you specifically, though, it means you don’t have to deal with a boss coming after you.
 That alone is a big win, since bosses have a lot of control over your career progression.

 You can say “no” to your boss sometimes